CollinAlpert/Java2DB/README.md

 ```

 Every entity *must* extend ``BaseEntity`` and have an empty constructor.
+If you want to have a field in your entity that should be ignored by Java2DB, you can use the ``Ignore`` attribute.

 Then we can go ahead and create the (for now) empty service classes: